 Dr. Martinis moved to the University of Illinois in 2005, and in 2009 was promoted to the rank of Professor, as well as appointed Head of the Dept. of Biochemistry and also Head of the Dept. of Medical Biochemistry.
 Professor Martinis was named a University Scholar, and in 2015 honored by appointment as the inaugural Stephen G. Sligar Endowed Professor in the School of Molecular and Cellular Biology.
 She is a member of the Center for Biophysics and Quantitative Biology and an Affiliate in the Dept. of Chemistry.

-Heather McFadden is Director of Responsible Conduct of Research Education within the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin–Madison.
-In this role, she leads the campus compliance requirements for RCR mandates, specifically NSF and USDA.
-She also serves as a resource to the T32 community.
-Heather’s Ph.D. is from UW–Madison in Educational Leadership and Policy Analysis.
+Heather McFadden directs responsible conduct of research education within the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin–Madison.
+In this role, she leads the campus compliance requirements for federal RCR mandates.
+She also serves as a resource to the NIH T32 community.
+Her Ph.D. is from UW–Madison in Educational Leadership and Policy Analysis.

 Kristen Pecanac – Conference Planning Committee

 Dr. Pecanac’s research explores interactions among health care practitioners, patients and family members when making decisions related to treatment in the hospital setting.
 Her intent is to identify communicative practices that promote patient and family participation in decision-making and incorporate these practices into an intervention.
 The ultimate goal of this research is to facilitate engagement in productive conversations that will lead to reduced stress and suffering for patients and their family members.